 I remember when I (Lynne) had an opportunity to watch a horse trainer in action.
 I mused, “This mustang reminds me of a cranky teenager.”
-I watched the horse-trainer’s keen discernment and saint-like patience.
-Nicole would take a small step toward the wary horse, carefully assessing his response.
+I watched the horse trainer’s keen discernment and saint-like patience.
+She would take a small step toward the wary horse, carefully assessing his response.
 If he even flicked a muscle to hint at moving away from her, she took a step back to give him space.
 Only when the horse showed signs of comfort would she take another small step forward.
 If he seemed unsure, she stayed where she was until he became more comfortable.

 Forced connection drives kids even further away

 Do your kids act like that wary horse, resisting your efforts to connect?
-Maybe you’ve said things like,“My daughter shuts down when I try to talk to her.”
-Or perhaps “My son wants nothing to do with me.”
+Maybe you’ve said things like, “My daughter shuts down when I try to talk to her.”
+Or perhaps, “My son wants nothing to do with me.”
 It is natural to feel rejected, hurt, or even a bit angry.
-But often a child’s seeming resistance stems from self-protection.
+But often, a child’s seeming resistance stems from self-protection.
 It flows out of their own hurt or fear of rejection.

 The more frustrated you feel by your child’s aloofness, the more likely you are to drive that child away by trying harder to connect.
-You may tend to move too fast.
-With anxiety as the driver of your failed attempts.
+You may tend to move too fast, with anxiety as the driver of your failed attempts.

 7 connection ideas for younger kids